LeoMurri/PennGrader/README.md

 ![Sample Question](https://penngrader-wiki.s3.amazonaws.com/sample_question.gif)

 Through the magic of AWS Lambdas, the student's answer (in this case the `addition_function` object) is packaged and shipped to the backend where it is checked against the teacher-defined test case.
 Finally, a score is returned.
 All students' scores are saved in the backend and are easily accessible to the instructors.
 If at first they don't succeed, they can  learn from their mistakes and try again.
 (Yes, if you'd like, can set a maximum number of daily submissions to incentivize students to start early).
 This "grader" function can easily be used from any Jupyter noteboook (even Google Colab), all you have to do is to `pip install penngrader`.
-See template Colab notebooks below.
+See templates below.

 Ok, ok, you might be saying to yourself: "That looks easy enough, but what about us TAs, we want something that simple too!"
 Well, look no further.
 The TAs/Instructors' experience is just as seamless.
 All TAs will share a __Teacher_Backend__ notebook, which contains all the test case functions.
 The logic of how testing is done is simple: whatever Python object gets passed through the `answer` field in the `grade(...)` function (see above) will be the input to the test case function (see below).
 In the above example, `addition_function` is passed as the answer to a test case named `"test_case_1"`.
 Therefore, the TAs will need to write a `test_case_1(addition_function)` function in the __Teacher_Backend__ notebook, as follows: